 Naltrexone Side Effects

-Common Side Effects
+Common Side Effects Of Vivitrol

-- sleep disturbances
+- sleep disturbances or trouble sleeping

-- muscle pain
+- muscle or joint pain

 - pain at the injection site